What are the symptoms?

 Are there any long-term effects?

 If a person doesn't get antibiotics until the late stage of syphilis, they could suffer permanent damage, including brain damage.
 While late-stage syphilis can still be cured with antibiotics, the damage cannot always be undone.

 When a person has HIV and syphilis together, the syphilis can be more harmful to them than if they did not have HIV; it can also make their HIV disease worse.
 That is why it is especially important to be tested regularly for syphilis if you have HIV and are having sex.

 How do I prevent it?

-I was recently told I have chlamydia and I was treated with antibiotics.
+I was recently told I have syphilis and I was treated with antibiotics.
 Is there anything else I should do?

-Chlamydia infection can last for months or years if untreated.
-If you're not sure exactly when you got infected, it is a good idea to tell all your current and former sex partners from the last two months (or the last partner you had if longer than two months ago) to get tested and treated.
-You can send an anonymous message to tell your partners they need to be tested by visiting here: www.inspot.org
+Syphilis infection can last for years if untreated.
+If you are not sure exactly when you got infected, it is a good idea to tell all your current and former sex partners from the last three months (if you had primary syphilis), six months (if you had secondary syphilis), or one year (if you had early latent syphilis) to get tested or treated.
+You can send an anonymous message to tell your partners they need to be tested by visiting here: www.inspot.org.

 You may also be contacted by a public health worker who will work with you to make sure you and your partners receive proper antibiotic treatment.